wurmlab/NpSearch/README.md

 NPSearch (NeuroPeptideSearch) is a program that searches for potential neuropeptides precursors based on the motifs commonly found on a neuropeptide.
 Ideally, the input would be transcriptome or protein data since there are no introns to worry about.
 The program produces a list of sequences that all contain all the common motifs found in a neuropeptide, which would need to be further analysed.
 The default output is a fasta file and a word document in which the signal peptide and potential neuropeptide cleavage sites are colour-coded.

 Note: For this program to work, you will need to obtain a copy of Signal P 4.1 from cbs at "http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?signalp" and link this to the program.
+Alternatively you will require an output text file from the Signal P which you can input into the program.

+** Currently only supported on Mac OS & Linux (and Windows through cywWin32)

 ##Outputs
 The default output is just a fasta file and a colour-formatted word document.
 However, it is possible to get all the temporary file outputted (by using the "-a" option)